 - Submitting an online request for a space does not guarantee event or space approval.

-- Meeting and Major event spaces in the Student Center and large outdoor spaces are limited to registered student organizations.
+- Meeting and Major event spaces in the Student Center and large outdoor spaces are limited to registered student organizations and GW departments.

 - Individual students are able to reserve spaces in the B levels of District House, the Ground level of the Student Center, and on the Mount Vernon Campus.